Kumbakonam: Geography

-The town of Kumbakonam is surrounded by extensive paddy fields.
-Methods of irrigation were considerably improved following the opening of the Mettur Dam in 1934.
-The fauna of the Cauvery Delta is limited to cattle and goats.
-The town is situated at the western flank of the Kumbakonam-Shiyali ridge which runs along the Kollidam river basin separating the Ariyalur-Puducherry depression from the Nagapattinam depression.
-This granular ridge projects further eastwards penetrating the Puducherry depression and forms a hard layer of cretaceous rock underneath the sedimentary topsoil.
+The town is surrounded by extensive paddy fields, supported by regional irrigation networks following the completion of the Mettur Dam in 1934.
+Geologically, Kumbakonam lies on the western flank of the Kumbakonam-Shiyali ridge which runs along the Kollidam River basin and separates the Ariyalur-Puducherry depression from the Nagapattinam depression.
+This ridge extends eastward beneath the Puducherry depression, forming a subterranean layer of cretaceous rock beneath the sedimentary topsoil.